maxiscoding28/vault-professional-cert-notes/1-Create-a-working-Vault-server-configuration-given-a-scenario/1d-Implement-integrated-storage-for-open-source-and-Enterprise-Vault.md

 ## 1d.
 Implement integrated storage for open source and enterprise vault
+### Introduction
+- All nodes in cluster have replicated copy of Vault's data
+- Integrated Storate all data on local disc.
+High IOPS volume wherever you are storing the data
+- Features:
+    - Replication to DR/PR for Vault enterprise
+    - Auto snapshots
+    - Autojoin based on cloud
+    - Autopilot, auto-manager vault clusters
 ### Cluster Management
 - Manually join a node to a cluster
 ```